Energy-saving tips for your TV, computer and laptop, which could help you cut what you spend on electricity.

 Switching to standby is better than leaving your TV on, but it's still more energy-efficient to switch it off completely.

-Make sure the brightness of your TV is right for your room as the factory settings are typically brighter than necessary.
+Turn down the brightness of your TV.
+The factory settings are typically brighter than necessary for most homes.

 Also make sure you switch on the ambient light sensor - if you're viewing your TV in a darker room with the sensor switched on it can dramatically reduce power consumption by adjusting the contrast of the picture automatically.